rbisdorff/Digraph3/docSphinx/tutorial.rst

 We need to rank without ties a set *X* of items (usually decision alternatives) that are evaluated on multiple incommensurable performance criteria; yet, for which we may know their pairwise bipolar-valued *strict outranking* characteristics, i.e. :math:`r(x\, > \, y)` for all *x*, *y* in *X* (see :ref:`CoDual-Digraph-label` and [BIS-2013]_).

-Let us consider a didactic outranking digraph *g* generated from a random *Cost-Benefit* performance tableau concerning 9 decision alternatives evaluated on 13 performance criteria.
+Let us consider a didactic outranking digraph *g* generated from a random :ref:`Cost-Benefit performance tableau <Cost-Benefit-Performance-Tableau-label>` concerning 9 decision alternatives evaluated on 13 performance criteria.
 We may compute the corresponding *strict outranking digraph* with the a :ref:`codual transform <Codual-Transform-label>` as follows.

 .. code-block:: pycon
    :name: strictOutranking